LIVE Webcam of Bella Hummingbird's nest.

 Much to my surprise, it did.
 The next year the little hummingbird mommy was back building her nest.
 I was overjoyed.
 I truly loved watching this cycle of life all over again.
-For years she would come back to this same tree and build her nest, sometimes having 2 clutches a season in my tree.
+For years now, "Bella" comes back to this same tree, builds her nest and raises her chicks, sometimes having 4 clutches a season in my tree.

 Last year (2012) she built 4 nests in one season.
 I felt truly blessed.
 After many years of watching her build her nest, lay her eggs, feed her babies, and watching them fledge the nest I thought it would be nice to share this with everyone.
 So, I put a webcam next to the nest and started to broadcast so everyone could experience this little life miracle.
 I feel so fortunate that she has chosen my home to make her own.